google/docsy/userguide/content/en/docs/adding-content/lookandfeel.md

     responsive.
 [Override the default styling][project-styles] of `.td-navbar .navbar-brand svg` or (equivalently) `.td-navbar .navbar-brand__logo` as needed.
-2. Your brand name, which is the site `title`.
-If you don't want the brand name to show (for example, because your logo is or contains a [wordmark][]), then add the following custom styling to your [project's styles][project-styles]:
+2. Your project name, which is the site `title`.
+If you don't want your project name to appear (for example, because your logo is or contains a [wordmark][]), then add the following custom styling to your [project's styles][project-styles]:

     ```css
     .td-navbar .navbar-brand__name {